Zuzana Licko Answers Frequently Asked Questions

 FAQ: What is your opinion about “cut & paste” or modified fonts?

-ZL: The cut & paste phenomenon of font generation has become very popular, mainly because it's a new found toy.
-Fonts have become popular because suddenly everybody has the capability of installing a custom selection of fonts to their personal computer.
+ZL: The cut & paste phenomenon of font generation has become very popular, mainly because it’s a new found toy.
+Fonts have become popular because suddenly everybody has the capability of installing a custom selection of fonts on their personal computer.
 With this same computer anyone who chooses to can also install a font making program, and this has resulted in an increased interest in the making of fonts as well.
 The fact is, however, that most never get beyond tinkering with existing fonts because the design and manufacture of an original typeface is an incredible amount of work, which requires quite a bit of devotion to master.
 Of course, there is nothing wrong with experimentation and the customizing of fonts for private use, as long as the user has acquired a legal copy of the font they are experimenting with.
 The problem comes about when such products are distributed without compensation to, and without proper credit to their originators.
 Improper proliferation of these fonts serves to confuse the already obscure history of type.

 Since type design has been a very exclusive field until recently, there is little information available as compared to other design disciplines.
 Often, people tend to forget that typefaces are in fact designed, and not merely static forms handed down from generation to generation.
 One of the frustrations is that credits for typefaces are usually missing from design pieces.
 Although a design project usually credits the work of the graphic designers, art directors, photographers, illustrators and even printers, seldom are the fonts or type designers mentioned, although the typeface(s) used may constitute a great portion of the resulting work.